 Second Year Project

 Prior to the commencement of the Second Year Project, it is absolutely vital that the student and faculty mentor: define mutual expectations for the project experience; define the scope of the work to be completed to fulfill the project requirement; define the period of time to be devoted to the project; and negotiate authorship credit.
 Michigan State University publishes guidelines to help faculty and graduate students make these kinds of decisions in a fair manner.
 Students and faculty should clearly define the parameters of the study as well as criteria for determining the point at which a student has fulfilled his or her responsibilities.
-This endpoint may or may not coincide with completion of the study, but it should be agreed upon ( in writing) by both the faculty mentor and the student researcher.
+This endpoint may or may not coincide with completion of the study, but it should be agreed upon (preferably in writing) by both the faculty mentor and the student researcher.
 Additionally, students are required to present the results of the Second Year Project at a colloquium for the l&M Ph.D. community.
 Students and faculty put these definitions and decisions in writing via the Second Year Project Proposal form and the Second Year Project Completion form.

 Professionalization Requirement